-As we transition into ESSA, the provisions in the new law discontinue the Supplemental Educational Services (SES) and Public School Choice (PSC) programs.
-Tutoring services are no longer available to EGUSD students through SES and the option for any new EGUSD students to transfer to a non-Program Improvement school, through PSC, is no longer offered.
+As we transition into ESSA, the provisions in the new law discontinued the Supplemental Educational Services (SES) and Public School Choice (PSC) program.
+Tutoring services are no longer available to EGUSD students through the SES program and the option for any new EGUSD students to transfer to a non-Program Improvement school, through the PSC program, is no longer be offered.
 All K-6th grade students who chose to transfer from their original/home school through PSC have the right to remain at that new school until the student completes the highest grade level offered at that school.
 No exceptions are made for siblings of students already participating in PSC.

 In 2016-2017, students who are currently enrolled in the PSC program and attend a non-Program Improvement public school within our school district are provided two options: